Nap Rucker: Hall of Fame candidacy

 In 1936, Rucker became eligible for the National Baseball Hall of Fame.
 As a player who received more than 5.0% of votes cast, Rucker remained eligible for induction by the Baseball Writers' Association of America until 1946, when his time on the ballot expired after 10 unsuccessful appearances.
 His highest percentage of votes earned came in his final year on the ballot, receiving 6.4% of the vote in 1946.

 Following his unsuccessful nominations, Yankees Hall of Fame manager, Casey Stengel, said about Rucker, "If it hadn't been for Nap, I reckon I wouldn't be manager of the Yankees now.
 I wouldn't have even stayed in baseball."

 Later life: Mayor of Roswell

 Rucker was born in Crabapple, Georgia.
 After his baseball career, Rucker went on to a successful business career including investing in a local bank and ownership of a plantation, several cotton farms, a wheat mill.
 He also served as mayor of Roswell from 1935 to 1936.
 After serving as mayor.
 Rucker was responsible for creating Roswell's first supply of running water and served as the city's water commissioner for many years.
 Rucker was inducted into the Georgia Sports Hall of Fame in 1967.
 Rucker died in Alpharetta, Georgia, in 1970 and was interred in the Roswell Presbyterian Church Cemetery in Roswell, Georgia.
+He made a lasting impact on the town of Roswell and the people to come after him.